who-biz/lightwalletd/README.md

 The --redownload flag on the command line makes lightwalletd flush the levelDB and reload from scratch.
 Note that we need to delete all the records previously stored for the block before adding a new one.
 Since we are single threaded and single process, and there is a single record per key type, this works fine.
 It takes about 8 seconds to delete them all on the current VerusCoin chain, wkich has a bit over 1M records in August 2020.

-We have a utility function to flush ranges of blocks in cache.go called flushBlocks(first int, last int)
+We have a utility function in the code to flush ranges of blocks in cache.go called flushBlocks(first int, last int)
 ### Schema
 We ingest the blockchain data and store the results.
 A siplified view of the result:
 An array of blocks